deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/concepts-and-overview/configuration/secrets.md

 - If you configure the secret through a manifest (JSON or YAML) file which has the secret data encoded as base64, sharing this file or checking it in to a source repository means the secret is compromised.
 Base64 encoding isnotan encryption method and is considered the same as plain text.
 - Applications still need to protect the value of secret after reading it from the volume, such as not accidentally logging it or transmitting it to an untrusted party.
 - A user who can create a Pod that uses a secret can also see the value of that secret.
 Even if the API server policy does not allow that user to read the Secret, the user could run a Pod which exposes the secret.
-- Currently, anyone with root permission on any node can readanysecret from the API server, by impersonating the kubelet.
+- Currently, anyone with root permission on any node can read any secret from the API server, by impersonating the kubelet.
 It is a planned feature to only send secrets to nodes that actually require them, to restrict the impact of a root exploit on a single node.

 https://kubernetes.io/docs/concepts/configuration/secret